-Alexander the Great was one of those guys who wanted to leave an indelible mark on history and influence the course of events.
-Alexander III of Macedon’s life “356–323 BC” is replete with amazing tales of grandeur and awe, since he was one of history’s most successful military commanders who stayed unbeaten until his death.
+Alexander the Great was determined to leave a lasting mark on history.
+Indeed, he sought to shape the course of events.
+Alexander III of Macedon, born in 356 BC and died in 323 BC, lived a life filled with remarkable tales of grandeur.
+Moreover, he was one of history’s most successful military commanders.
+In fact, he remained undefeated until his death.

 Alexander the Great Facts and History

-Alexander III of Macedon (356 B.C. -323 B.C.) was known as “Undefeated in Battle” and one of history’s most successful military commanders, as well as for his grandiose dream of reaching the extremities of the globe and the huge outer oceans.
+Alexander III of Macedon (356 B.C. – 323 B.C.) earned the title “Undefeated in Battle” and became one of history’s most successful military commanders.
+He pursued a grandiose dream of reaching the extremities of the globe and the vast outer oceans.
 At 356 B.C., he was born to “King Philip II” of Macedon and his lovely bride Olympia in Pella (the Ancient Capital of Ancient Greece in Macedonia).

 Aristotle educated him in the disciplines of literature, medicine, philosophy, and science until he was 16 years old.
 He, like the rest of his people, practiced Hellenism, a Greek polytheistic religion that honored Greek gods such as Zeus, Apollo, Athena, Poseidon, and others.